Compliance with Electrical Specifications and Material Safety Standards

 Adam Equipment products are carefully designed and thoroughly tested to ensure they comply with all required electrical specifications and safety standards.
 Material Safety Data Sheets (MSDS) are available for all products containing batteries or other potentially hazardous materials.
 Adam's product manuals provide information about specific regulations.
 Contact us with any questions about compliance or to request an MSDS.

-Adam Equipment is certified as complying with ISO 9001:2008 requirements.
-ISO 9001:2008 specifies which parts of company's management need to be controlled, documented and regularly reviewed.
+Adam Equipment is certified as complying with ISO 9001:2015 requirements.
+ISO 9001:2015 specifies which parts of company's management need to be controlled, documented and regularly reviewed.
 This includes checking and verifying raw materials and services offered by the company, product purchases, employee training, customer satisfaction, how complaints and mistakes are addressed, and preventative actions to be taken.
-By complying with the ISO 9001:2008 standard, Adam Equipment ensures it is not only meeting customer needs, but also continually striving for improvement in this area.
-View the Adam Equipment ISO certificate.
+By complying with the ISO 9001:2015 standard, Adam Equipment ensures it is not only meeting customer needs, but also continually striving for improvement in this area.

 In many regions and countries, scales and balances used for trade and in other commercial transactions must meet certain requirements before receiving approvals.
 Standards are issued by different organizations, depending on the location.